NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Editor support

-When starting hitting {enter} inside a doc-block the new line, should be automatically prefixed with `##` or `#|` accordingly.
+When starting hitting {enter} inside a doc-block the new line, should be automatically prefixed with `##` accordingly.
 This is done in rust similarly.
 Nix already offers a bunch of LSP's e.g. [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.

-Those LSP's should implement the simple "line continuation" feature.
+- Those LSP's should implement the simple "line continuation" feature.
 (I don't know the exact name here)
+- Implement displaying the related documentation when hovering over an expression. (lspAction/hover)

 ## Nixodc